 A floaty Parisian fashion show as light as air inspires me to find my inner French girl.

-Cameras flash, flattering some of the models and insulting others, who sneer at the audience.
+Cameras flash, flattering some of the models and insulting others, who nonchalantly sneer at the audience.
 We are engulfed in wall-to-wall white balloons as if we are floating in bubbles beneath the sea.

 Model after model glides through several small rooms used in this gala show, which is called Walking on Air.
 With names such as Legs in the Air and Silent as the Air, the costumes resemble the palette of the sky and sea in moon colours, Milky Way mosaics, frothy foam and gauzy sunlight.

 After the Parisian fashion show, I feel inspired to find my inner French girl.
 I know she’s in there somewhere.
-As otherworldly as the models may be, the average woman here possesses the same ethereal beauty, only with seemingly less effort.
+As otherworldly as the models may be, the average woman here possesses the same ethereal qualities, only with seemingly less effort.
 Or so they want you to believe.

 Slinking back to the street, willowy frames sporting flirty sundresses saunter past, wafting expensive perfume.
 Breasts are unrestrained, yet their owners remain stylishly groomed, despite the uninhibited absence of underwear.
 Perhaps French women appear natural because they have learned to do more with less.
 Despite being the size of a pantry, her bathroom is a sanctuary that compels her to linger.
 This intimate oasis is an expression of her personal aesthetic.
 She applies religious care to her body.